 This metric shows how many of your active patient base regularly visit your practice and are actively engaged.
 Essentially, you are 'their' dentist, not 'the' dentist.
 Hygiene appointments allow the doctor an opportunity to diagnose new treatment, as well as reconvey the importance of un-appointed treatment.

 If your active scheduled hygiene patient number grows, you know your patient experience is good.
 Tracking this metric provides the most consistent amount of future production.
 It ensures that you are fostering a good patient relationship so that once their treatment is needed, that patient is more apt to accept it.
+This should also raise your treatment acceptance KPI.
 The goal is patient health, and it would be better to foster a relationship and ensure your patients are investing in their future rather than have a 'one and done' policy!

 6. New Patients: